pwa-builder/pwabuilder-blog/src/docs/windows/update-existing-app/update-an-existing-app.md

   name: PWA Builder documentation
 tags:
   - docs
+  - Documentation
   - Windows
 ---

-This guide shows how to publish your PWA as an update to an existing app in the Store.
+This guide shows how to publish your PWA as an update to an existing app in the Microsoft Store.
 If you don't have an app in the Store yet, you should instead [publish a new app](/publish-new-app.md).

 ## Choose the app you want to update